-In order to take the deduction in 2012, an employee who is covered by an employer-sponsored retirement plan (a 401k or equivalent plan) must make less than $58,000 to $68,000 ($59,000 to $69,000 for 2013) as an individual or $92,000 to $112,000 ($95,000 to $115,000 for 2013) as a married couple.
-If one of two spouses is covered by an employer-sponsored plan, the income limits for the household are increased to $173,000 to $183,000 ($178,000 to $188,000 for 2013), and if no one in a household is covered by a plan, there is no income limitation in order to deduct contributions to a Traditional IRA.
+In order to take the deduction in 2022, an employee who is covered by a workplace retirement plan (such as a 401(k) or a similar plan) must make less than $68,000 to $78,000 as an individual or $109,000 to $129,000 as a married couple.
+If one of two spouses is covered by an employer-sponsored plan, the income limits for the household are increased to $204,000 to $214,000, and if no one in a household is covered by a plan, there is no income limitation in order to deduct contributions to a Traditional IRA.

-The 2012 contribution limit for a Traditional IRA is $5,000 with an extra $1,000 catch-up contribution for those 50 and over.
-The 2013 contribution limit is $5,500 with, again, an extra $1,000 catch-up contribution for those 50 and over.
+The 2022 contribution limit for a traditional IRA is $6,000 with an extra $1,000 catch-up contribution for those 50 and over.

-As of 2012, if you make less than $110,000 for a single individual or $173,000 for a married couple, you can contribute $5,000 per person ($6,000 for individuals age 50 or older).
-In 2013, this changes to $112,000 for a single individual and $178,000 for a married couple, and the contribution cap increases to $5,500 per person ($6,500 for individuals age 50 or older).
+As of 2022, if you make less than $129,000 for a single individual or $204,000 for a married couple, you can contribute $6,000 per person ($7,000 for individuals age 50 or older).

-For 2012, between $110,000 and $125,000 for an individual or $173,000 and $183,000 for a married couple, your allowable Roth contribution is phased out, and if you make over those top thresholds, you're not able to contribute to a Roth IRA.
-In 2013, the amounts change to between $112,000 and $127,000 for an individual and $178,000 and $188,000 for a married couple.
+For 2022, between $129,000 and $144,000 for an individual or $204,000 and $214,000 for a married couple, your allowable Roth contribution is phased out, and if you make over those top thresholds, you're not able to contribute to a Roth IRA.

 There are pros and cons to each retirement account, but ultimately the decision should be based on your own situation with special attention paid to your age and where you are in your career (peak income years versus retirement years).